 Show 13 – Podcasting

-Russell Goldsmith was joined in the studios of markettiers4dc with three fellow podcasters.
+Russell Goldsmith was joined in the studio by three fellow podcasters.

 Discussing the benefits of podcasting for brands were: